Literature: The Caves of Steel

 The series reached a finale of sorts in Robots and Empire

-, set years after The Robots of Dawn
+, set years (maybe about a century or so) after The Robots of Dawn

 ; the story mainly served to merge Daneel's story into the Myth Arc

 This story was adapted for a VCR game by Kodak

 in 1988.
 You can watch the movie itself on YouTube

 , as well as a review/riff by The Spoony One here.